 The skeletal system is composed of bones and joints that protect soft tissues and support the body.
 Bones give the body structure and allow movement in many ways.
+Thus, knowing interesting facts about bones in children can help young minds learn about bones and their function in detail.

 A baby has 300 bones at birth that fuse to form 206 bones by adulthood.
 Boys and girls have an equal number of bones.
 However, certain attributes, such as the shape of the pelvis and bone density, can differ in boys and girls.